jreps/DistributedModelSkeleton/readmeSharing.md

 Results
 ========================================================
-Once executed you will find multiple csv files in the specified outputFolder.
+Once executed you will find multiple json/csv files in the specified outputFolder.